 Putting together a realistic budget is one of those to-do list items that feels daunting for many people.
 However, getting a handle on spending, saving, and education expenses is one of the best ways to make living on a budget effective.

-SAC Federal Credit Union’s Beverly Hobbs, AAMS®, LPL Financial Advisor, answers some questions on good strategies to implement, so that budget planning isn’t a “someday” activity.
+Cobalt Credit Union’s Beverly Hobbs, AAMS®, LPL Financial Advisor, answers some questions on good strategies to implement, so that budget planning isn’t a “someday” activity.

 Putting together a budget